macd/rogues/README.md

 More information is available on any of these functions by typing **help <funcname>**

+### 0.5.0 Release Notes
+    Don't use the distribute_setuptools.py stuff for python 2.7.15 Fixed type errors in cycol.py, dorr.py, hanowa.py, ohess.py, and treshape.py that have
+    developed with newer versions of Python.
+    Tested on Ubuntu 18.04.1 with Python 2.7.15 & Numpy 1.14.3; Python 3.6.5 & Numpy 1.14.3;
+        and Python 3.7.0 and Numpy 1.15.0
 ### 0.4.0 Release Notes
     Added visualization routines fv, gersh, and pscont.
 Fixed issues with np.r_.
     Relaxed tolerances for two problematic unit tests.
 Only use distribute with